varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

 * Grid (Abstract)
     * Collection of cell objects arranged in a 2D grid
-    * getGrid() returns grid at an instant
+    * getGrid() returns the grid at an instant
-    * getScene() returns JavaFX visualization of grid
+    * getScene() returns JavaFX visualization of grid as a scene
     * updateGrid() check neighboring cell states of each cell and updates based on interaction rules
     * handleMiddleCell() and handleEdgeCase() switch case to avoid index out of bounds error

 * Grid subclasses
-    * Represent different simulation types
+    * Represents different simulation types
-    * Interpret configuration from XML file as constructor
+    * Interprets the configuration from XML file as constructor
+    * Updates grid based on the rules from the simulation type
     * Inherits all methods from Grid

 * Main class
-    * Runs JavaFX environment with loop
+    * Runs JavaFX environment with animation loop
     * Creates new Grid object based on the type of game from XML file
     * Makes calls to Grid methods to update state
     * Handles GUI